open-rsx/rsb-manual/specification-inprocess.rst

 <notification>` and hence no need to apply :term:`converters
 <converter>` as well.
 Instead, :term:`event` objects published by
-:term:`informers <informer>` are just passed to the appropriate :term:`participants <participant>` after necessary meta-data has been added.
+:term:`informers <informer>` are just passed to the appropriate receiving :term:`participants <participant>` after necessary meta-data has been added.

 .. important::

-   This implementation requires that client code is forbidden to modify received :term:`events <event>`.
+   This implementation implies that client code is forbidden to modify sent (after sending) and received :term:`events <event>`.

 Hierarchical Bus
 ================